timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 will autodetect *string* as the type of both fields when inserting the first document.

 **What does an analyzer do?** An analyzer has several tokenizers and/or filters attached to it.
-The tokenizer will get the value of the field that should be index (e.g. "The Hitchhiker's Guide to the Galaxy") and can split the value up into multiple chunks for which the user should be able to search for (more in a moment).
+The tokenizer will get the value of the field that should be indexed (e.g. "The Hitchhiker's Guide to the Galaxy") and can split the value up into multiple chunks for which the user should be able to search for (more in a moment).
 The filters of an analyzer can transform or filter out tokens, that the tokenizer produces.